Back to Blogs

 • label debugging: reducing label error rates and label inconsistencies

-• data-centric model debugging: evaluating model performance with respect to different subsets within the dataset, find on what classes model does not perform well
+Encord Active helps with debugging the model by evaluating the mode's performance with respect to different subsets within the dataset you curate with Encord Index, finding which classes of the model do not perform well

 • The visual similarity search function allows users to locate similar images and duplicates and monitor label quality.